 Going through the actions of cocking, aiming and pulling the trigger on an unloaded firearm is known as "dry firing."
 It can be useful to learn the "feel" of your pistol.
 Practice this important aspect of safe firearm handling with an unloaded pistol until you can perform each of the steps described below with skill and confidence.
-Be certain that the pistol is completely unloaded (both the chamber and magazine are empty) and that the pistol is pointing in a safe direction even when you are practicing dry firing.
-The RUGER®MAX-9TM pistol can be dry-fired in moderation without damage to the striker or other components.
+Be certain that the pistol is completely unloaded (both the chamber and magazine are empty and there is no ammunition in your workspace).
+Once verified, reinsert the EMPTY magazine.
+Always keep the pistol pointing in a safe direction even when you are practicing dry firing.
+The RUGER® MAX-9® pistol can be dry-fired in moderation without damage to the striker or other components.
 NOTE: A snap cap should be used for extensive dry-fire practice.

-NOTE: When dry firing the RUGER® MAX-9TM pistol, the trigger will not automatically move forward to reset.
+NOTE: When dry firing the RUGER®MAX-9® pistol, the trigger will not automatically move forward to reset.
 The slide must be retracted at least 1/2" to reset the trigger and firing mechanism, and then the slide must be allowed to move fully forward to reset the striker.
 Retracting the slide all the way with an empty magazine inserted will lock the slide open.